-[26] Yes.
+[24] Yes.
 I find the evidence before me shows there was misconduct.
 I have set out my reasons below.

-[27] The Appellant worked for a provincial health authority as a registered nurse.
+[25] The Appellant worked for a provincial health authority as a registered nurse.
 She had direct contact with patients, visitors, and other employees.
-She was a casual, unionized employee who chose not to apply for any of the full-time lines (jobs) that were available at Y Authority because she was informed that she may be placed on leave by October 26, 2021, for not being vaccinated against COVID-19.16
+She was a casual, unionized employee working an average of 36 hours per week.

-[28] The Appellant knew that her employer, a regional public health authority, was governed by the province.
-She also knew that the province issued a Public Health Order (PHO) stating all persons employed by the Provincial Health Services Authority, who were hired before October 26, 2021, must be vaccinated or have an exemption to work.17
+[26] The Appellant's employer, a regional public health authority, is governed by the province.
+The province issued a Public Health Order (PHO) stating all persons employed by the Provincial Health Services Authority, who were hired before October 26, 2021, must be vaccinated or have an exemption to work.